AlexiaChen/awesome-stars/README.md

 ## Python

+- [Zeqiang-Lai/DragGAN](https://github.com/Zeqiang-Lai/DragGAN) – Online Demo and Implementation of DragGAN - "Drag Your GAN: Interactive Point-based Manipulation on the Generative Image Manifold"
+- [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) – OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
+- [csunny/DB-GPT](https://github.com/csunny/DB-GPT) – Interact your data and environment using the local GPT,  no data leaks, 100% privately, 100% security
+- [pengzhile/pandora](https://github.com/pengzhile/pandora) – 潘多拉，一个让你呼吸顺畅的ChatGPT。Pandora, a ChatGPT that helps you breathe smoothly.
+- [StanGirard/quivr](https://github.com/StanGirard/quivr) – Dump all your files and thoughts into your GenerativeAI Second Brain and chat with it
+- [FuzzingLabs/thoth](https://github.com/FuzzingLabs/thoth) – Cairo/Starknet bytecode analyzer, disassembler & decompiler
 - [saharNooby/rwkv.cpp](https://github.com/saharNooby/rwkv.cpp) – INT4 and FP16 inference on CPU for RWKV language model
 - [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) – RWKV is an RNN with transformer-level LLM performance.
 It can be directly trained like a GPT (parallelizable).
 So it's combining the best of RNN and transformer - great performance, fast inference, saves VRAM, fast training, "infinite" ctx_len, and free sentence embedding.
 - [BlinkDL/ChatRWKV](https://github.com/BlinkDL/ChatRWKV) – ChatRWKV is like ChatGPT but powered by RWKV (100% RNN) language model, and open source.
+- [dsdanielpark/Bard-API](https://github.com/dsdanielpark/Bard-API) – The python package that returns response of Google Bard through API.
 - [poe-platform/api-bot-tutorial](https://github.com/poe-platform/api-bot-tutorial) – Tutorial for Poe API bots
 - [e-johnstonn/BriefGPT](https://github.com/e-johnstonn/BriefGPT) – Locally hosted tool that connects documents to LLMs for summarization and querying, with a simple GUI.
 - [openai/grade-school-math](https://github.com/openai/grade-school-math)